sunnynarula/ctestlens/DevDocs.md

 So breakpoints in TS map to compiled JS via sourcemaps.

+## npm install
+This must be run in the root of the project, to install any required dependencies it also sets up tsc in node_modules/.bin/tsc
+This will read package.json and tsconfig.json and generate package-lock.json
+The process resolves dependency versions

+## What package-lock.json actually is
+Think of it as:

+“The exact dependency graph that is known to work.”

+It records:

+- Exact versions of typescript, @types/vscode, etc.
+- Transitive dependencies (what they depend on)
+- Integrity hashes

+This guarantees:
+- You get the same behavior next week
+- You get the same behavior on another machine
+- You don’t suddenly break because a dependency released a bad update

+This is especially important for VS Code extensions, because:
+- They are Node-based
+- Subtle version mismatches do break extension hosts

 ## Why tests only appear in the Extension Development Host window